CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-02.md

 ## Overview

 Participants will set up an AI project and hub, deploy Azure OpenAI models, and integrate content safety services.
-They will use the Azure AI Studio Playground to test models, work with open-source LLMs, and create and manage prompt flows, ensuring safe and effective AI interactions.
+They will use the Azure AI Foundry Playground to test models, work with open-source LLMs, and create and manage prompt flows, ensuring safe and effective AI interactions.

 ## Lab Objectives